-- 1. Upon activation of a fire alarm, everyone shall immediately leave the building. - 2.
-Feel your room door.
+- 1. Upon activation of the fire alarm system, everyone shall immediately leave the building. - 2.
+Feel the door.
 If it is hot, do not open it. - 3.
 If the door is cool, crouch low and open the door slowly.
-Close the door quickly if smoke is present. - 4.
-If the hallway is smoke-free or there is a light smoke condition, proceed to the nearest exit.
+Close the door quickly if smoke is present. - If the hallway is smoke-free or there is a light smoke condition, proceed to the nearest exit.
 If a light smoke condition is present stay below the smoke (crouch or crawl). - 5.
-Leave the building and meet at your designated meeting site. - 6.
-Never use an elevator during a fire evacuation.
+Leave the building and meet at your designated evacuation meeting site. meeting site. - 6.
+Never use elevators during a fire evacuation.